Jshap06/GradeMelon2/README.md

 Mobile specific PWA testing can be tested by running the development server and accessing the website on your local network.
 For more information, check out [this](https://stackoverflow.com/questions/19482164/how-can-i-access-localhost-from-another-computer-in-the-same-network).

 🔼 [Back to Top](#readme)

+Shoutout Tinu Vanapamula, creator of the original GradeMelon